 - Diets high in sugar, caffeine, alcohol, and artificial ingredients can increase anxiety.

-What to Do When You Have Morning Anxiety
+What to Do About Morning Anxiety Causes

 - Keep a regular sleep schedule.
 Whenever possible, go to bed and wake up at the same time routinely.
 Avoid television, cell phones, or other stimulation before bed.

 - Practice relaxation techniques before bed and when you get up in the morning.
-One of my yoga teachers says that you should practice meditation before getting into bed and then go to sleep after you’ve relaxed.
+One of my yoga teachers says you should practice meditation before getting into bed and then go to sleep after you’ve relaxed.

 - Keep your cell phone out of your bedroom.
 I notice a huge difference between waking up to my phone alarm and getting political Facebook notifications versus going straight to my yoga mat to meditate.
 Get a simple alarm clock with a soft tone.